 When we say ‘we’ or ‘us’ in this policy, we’re referring to the separate and distinct legal entities that make up the Sainsbury’s Group from time to time.

-Information that you provide to us when you apply for a job such as your name, address, date of birth, identity card number, marital status, referees, NI number, employment history and qualifications;
+- Information that you provide to us when you apply for a job such as your name, address, phone number, date of birth, identity card number, marital status, referees, NI number, health, sexual orientation and diversity information, employment history and qualifications.

 - Your account login details, including your user name and chosen password; your contact details and details of the emails and other communications you receive from us.